To catch colorectal cancer early, advocates push to make 'poop talk' OK

 "If you mentioned farting to my 8-year-old, they love it — but yet then we can't fart in public for the next 40 years of our life," Parikh says.
 Then again with older relatives — grandparents or my great aunts and uncles — can't stop talking about their bowels and constipation.
 "I mean, it's just a strange thing we do as humans."

 That's because insurance coverage for colonoscopy and other screenings is not standard until age 45.
 So early cancers can easily be missed.
-As a result, three out of four colorectal cancer diagnoses in young people are late-stage, Sapienza says.
+As a result, 3 out of 4 colorectal cancer diagnoses in young people are late-stage, Sapienza says.

-Though they are ineligible for free preventive screenings under federal US Preventative Task Force guidelines, high-risk underage patients can still request doctors order an exam.
-It will be billed as diagnostic which could mean the patient has some out of pocket costs, or have to get additional authorization from their insurer.
+Though they are ineligible for free preventive screenings under federal U.S. Preventive Services Task Force guidelines, high-risk underage patients can still request doctors order an exam.
+It will be billed as diagnostic, which could mean the patient has some out-of-pocket costs, or have to get additional authorization from their insurer.

 Too few pursue that, Sapienza says, because they're often busy with work or raising families and, again, screening can require vocal self-advocacy about topics people would rather ignore or not mention.